InvoiceShelf/docs/docs/upgrade-guide.md

 ### Step 2 : Verify PHP Version

-Crater 4.0.0 version only works in PHP version >= 7.4.
+InvoiceShelf 4.0.0 version only works in PHP version >= 7.4.

 Please run `php -v` command to make sure that you're on the minimum supported version before you proceed to next step.